Best Day Hiking Backpack: 2023 10 Top Models

 Editors Choice

-The Talon and Tempest are the most comfortable hiking daypack we’ve ever had the pleasure of pulling on our backs.
-They have cushy padded shoulder straps and back panels, wide, padded hip belts, and a PE frame that provides all the support you need when lugging a heavier load.
+The Osprey Talon (Osprey Tempest for women) is the most comfortable hiking daypack we’ve ever had the pleasure of pulling on our backs.
+It has cushy padded shoulder straps and back panels, wide, padded hip belts, and a PE frame that provides all the support you need when lugging a heavier load.
+In testing, it was a true standout when loaded with 5-12 lbs of gear.

-Featuring multiple exterior pockets, a hydration sleeve, and attachment points for trekking poles, the Talon/Tempest also beats all other packs in terms of its organization.
+Featuring multiple exterior pockets, a hydration bladder pocket, and attachment points for trekking poles, the Talon/Tempest also beats all other packs in terms of its organization.

 Specs